Say goodbye to blackheads, pimples, and pitting with Monderma’s premium custom formula cream. See visible results after 1 week.

 Contributor | Description |

-Most skincare products in the UK are non-comedogenic (water-based) and do not cause acne.
+Most skincare products in the UK are non-comedogenic (water-based) now and designed to prevent acne rather than cause it.

 A doctor, pharmacist, or nurse can diagnose acne by visually examining the skin in-person, on video, or by images.
 This typically focuses on the face, neck, shoulders, back, and chest, where acne is most common.
 During this examination, the type and number of lesions are identified.